Skip to main content

 Lifestyle habits — Sleep, nutrition, resistance training, and stress management all amplify TRT outcomes.

-When Should You Talk to Your Provider?
+When to Talk to Your TRT Provider About Progress

-If you are approaching the 8 to 12-week mark and have not noticed any improvement, that is a signal to revisit your dosage or delivery method — not to stop therapy.
+If you are approaching the 8 to 12-week mark and have not noticed any improvement, that is a signal to revisit your dosage or delivery method, not to stop therapy.
 TRT requires fine-tuning, and labs tell a clearer story than symptoms alone.

-At Tucson Wellness MD, our TRT program for men includes regular lab monitoring and provider check-ins to ensure your protocol is working for your specific physiology — not just a generic template.
+At Tucson Wellness MD, our TRT program for men includes regular lab monitoring and provider check-ins to ensure your protocol is working for your specific physiology, not just a generic template.

 Ready to start?
 Schedule a consultation with our team today.